x`

 Bird problems often start unnoticed.
 Small patterns turn into contamination, structural wear, and safety risks.
 Early detection helps prevent long-term damage.
 These are the most common signs your building is becoming an active site for bird activity.

-Visible Activity Around the Building
+Visible Bird Activity Around the Building

-Frequent Bird Sightings on Roofs and Ledges
+Repeated Bird Sightings on Roofs, Ledges, and Signage

-Feathers and Debris Near Entrances or Walkways
+Feathers and Nesting Debris Near Entrances

 Loose feathers, nesting fragments, and scattered debris often fall from active perching or nesting zones above.

-Evidence of Droppings and Contamination
+Bird Droppings and Contamination Warning Signs

 Droppings on walkways, loading docks, windowsills, and outdoor equipment show consistent activity.
 Droppings also cause corrosion and create health hazards.